Vancouver residents join Animal Equality to condemn foie gras

 One City Council member remarked on the size of the crowd, acknowledging the importance of this issue to residents.
 The Council members even voiced their own concerns about the ethical dilemma posed by foie gras.
 The workshop concluded with the majority of the present Council members declaring their willingness to issue a public statement condemning its sale in Vancouver.

 While that sentiment was certainly appreciated, it was also met with frustration.
 A mere public statement, also known as a “non-binding resolution,” wouldn’t create any enforceable law to prevent restaurants from selling the product.
 Since the Council’s action falls short of their initial goal, hopeful Vancouver residents have since asked them to reconsider their course of action and move forward with a full ban – just as California and New York City have previously done.

-Foie gras, French for “fatty liver,” is a luxury food produced by force-feeding ducks or geese.
-This process consists of shoving foot-long tubes down the animals’ throats and pumping food directly into their stomachs.
-The excess calories given to these ducks and geese causes them to store fat in their livers, which will grow up to ten times their normal size and begin to yellow from disease.
+Foie gras, French for “fatty liver,” is produced by force-feeding ducks or geese by shoving foot-long tubes down the animals’ throats and pumping food directly into their stomachs.
+The excess calories given to these ducks and geese cause them to store fat in their livers, which will grow up to ten times their normal size and begin to yellow from disease.

 In addition to intentionally inducing liver disease in these birds, producers place them in extreme confinement until their deaths.
 These birds are often unable to walk or stand due to swollen abdomens, and many suffer from multiple organ failures or esophageal bleeding and scarring.
 They are generally killed after only a few months of life.